Warcraft (film): Future

 With the film's storyline leaving Warcraft open to possible sequels, Jones has expressed interest in a sequel to the film, likely to be adapted from Warcraft II: Tides of Darkness, the second video game in the Warcraft franchise.
 On June 18, 2018, Jones tweeted that the chance of Warcraft getting a sequel "doesn't look good".
-In September 2020, it was reported that Legendary is developing a new Warcraft film, though it was unclear if this is a planned reboot or a sequel to Jones' film, or if it will continue to be distributed by Universal Pictures or transferred to Legendary's current release partners Sony Pictures, Warner Bros. or Netflix.
+In September 2020, it was reported that Legendary is developing a new Warcraft film, though it was unclear if this is a planned reboot or a sequel to Jones' film, or if it will continue to be distributed by Universal Pictures or transferred to Legendary's current release partners Paramount Pictures, Warner Bros. or Netflix.